mbbx6spp/styleguides/scala/README.md

   * WartRemover ([SBT plugin] [7]) - provides additional linting checks to first option for the engineer concerned about type safety.

+## Project Structure

+Before considering package, file, dependency, and namespacing structure of functional Scala code, I'd like to recommend the following semantic structure:

+### Typeclasses

+Forget OO classes.
+Typeclasses are basically decoupled interfaces.
+You can define an interface and at any time at or after the moment of declaring a specific type, you can attach an implementation for an in scope interface for that type.

+If you are already familiar with the notion of typeclasses then read the overview paragraphs of the next few subsubsections (Types, Instances, Functions, Namespaces) and continue on.

+Here we will look at the concept of a typeclass.

+### Types

+### Instances

+### Functions

+### Namespaces

+For library, utility, or toolkit Scala projects here is a package (and file) structure I highly recommend for functional Scala projects:

 TODO: Custom file and structure style guide for more functional Scala code bases.